Gimme Sugar: Publicity

 In 2009 Logo launched a small tour wherein the cast visited different clubs in California and Florida in an attempt to promote and cast for the second season.
 These events featured the stars of the show and sneak-peeks of the second season.

 Reception

 The show currently has an 8.7/10 review score on TV.com and a 6.6/10 review on IMDB.
 The show was applauded for its featuring of lesbian and bisexual women and was the only show on network television with a cast of gay women after the finale of The L Word.

-Biphobia Controversy
+Biphobia controversy

 Throughout the show, the one bisexual character, Alex, is often ridiculed by the other women about being bisexual rather than a lesbian.
-Michaline Babich, executive producer, commented that Alex was okay with the comments and that Alex, Babich, and other executive producers decided to keep the bi-phobic comments in the show to bring awareness to bisexuality and bisexual discrimination.
+Michaline Babich, executive producer, commented that Alex was okay with the comments and that Alex, Babich, and other executive producers decided to keep the biphobic comments in the show to bring awareness to bisexuality and bisexual discrimination.
 Babich also commented, "Girls give each other a hard time if they smoke or wear the wrong lipstick.
 At end of day, it has more to do with being 20 and drunk".